mikerodrigues/onkyo_eiscp_ruby/README.md

 *A Ruby implementation of eISCP for controlling Onkyo receivers.*

-**This code is still under heavy development and using it might make you sick.**
+**This code is not really still under development and using it might still make you sick.**

+**The python version linked below sees much more activity.**

 Automatically discover receivers in the broadcast domain